padoa/tlsi-ins/README.md

   -h, --help                   print help                              [boolean]
       --idam                   Use a different IDAM than the one in the environment                              [string]
-      --cp, --certificatePath  The path to the p12 certificate file to test [string] [required]
+      --certificatePath        The path to the p12 certificate file to test [string] [required]
-      --pp, --passPhrase       The passphrase of the certificate to test [string] [required]
+      --passPhrase             The passphrase of the certificate to test [string] [required]
-      --test, --isTestCertif   It must be true if it's a test certificate [boolean]
+      --isTestCertif           It must be true if it's a test certificate [boolean]
 ```